afirstenberg/blog/express-mode/README.md

 ## Who can use Express Mode?

 Express Mode is intended for people who
-* Have a GMail login (NOT a login with Google Workspace) **AND**
+* Have a Gmail login (NOT a login with Google Workspace) **AND**
 * Have NOT used Google Cloud with that login.

-If you don't have a GMail login for this purpose, you can always create one.
+If you don't have a Gmail login for this purpose, you can always create one.

 ## Why use Express Mode?